RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
-    - This works a bit different than for the other elements.
-If `horizontalAlignment` is set to `left` then the x axis value works as expected, but if it's set to `right` then it acts as an offset from the right side of the screen.
-If setting the alignment to `center` the x axis value should be set to `0` as it doesn't make much sense to add an offset in this case.
-The y axis value always works as expected and is not affected by the choice of horizontal alignment.
-    - Default is `0.012 0.9515` when `horizontalAlignment` is set to `left` or `right`
+    - Default is `0.012 0.9515`
-    - Default is `0 0.9515` when `horizontalAlignment` is set to `center`
-* `horizontalAlignment` - type: STRING
+* `origin` - type: NORMALIZED_PAIR
-    - Controls alignment on the X axis.
-    - Valid values are `left`, `center` or `right`
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
-    - Default is `left`
+    - Default is `0 0`
 * `textColor` - type: COLOR
     - Default is `777777FF`
 * `textColorDimmed` - type: COLOR
+    - Text color to use when the background is dimmed (when a menu is open).
     - Default is the same value as textColor.
 * `iconColor` - type: COLOR
     - Default is `777777FF`
 * `iconColorDimmed` - type: COLOR
+    - Icon color to use when the background is dimmed (when a menu is open).
     - Default is the same value as iconColor.
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
+    - This property also implicitly sets the icon size and is therefore the means to change the overall size of the helpsystem element.
+    - Default is `0.035`
 * `entrySpacing` - type: FLOAT
-    - Spacing in pixels between the help system elements.
+    - Spacing between the help element pairs.
+    - Minimum value is `0` and maximum value is `0.04`
-    - Default is `16.0`
+    - Default is `0.00833`
 * `iconTextSpacing` - type: FLOAT
-    - Spacing in pixels within a help system element between its icon and text.
+    - Spacing between the icon and text within a help element pair.
+    - Minimum value is `0` and maximum value is `0.04`
-    - Default is `8.0`
+    - Default is `0.00416`
 * `letterCase` - type: STRING
     - Valid values are `uppercase`, `lowercase` or `capitalize`
     - Default is `uppercase`